 - South Africa

 - French Polynesia

-The earth moves around the sun in an elliptical orbit.
-It is also tilted at an angle of 23.44°on its axis.
-Thus, for a person on earth, it appears as though the sun is in movement in respect to the “fixed” constellations or stars.
-This declination or bending of the sun’s rays is measured as an angle to the north or south of the celestial equator.
-In simple terms, to a person on earth it looks like the sun is in constant motion and is directly overhead between the Tropic of Cancer and the Tropic of Capricorn at any given time of the year.
+The Earth moves around the Sun in an elliptical orbit.
+It also tilts at an angle of 23.44°on on its axis.
+Thus, for a person on Earth, it would appear as though the Sun is in motion with respect to the “fixed” constellations or stars.
+This declination or bending of the Sun’s rays is measured as an angle to the north or south of the celestial Equator.
+In simple terms, to a person on Earth, it looks like the Sun is in constant motion and is directly overhead between the Tropic of Cancer and the Tropic of Capricorn at any given time of the year.

 In ancient times, the Sun’s declination during the December solstice appeared in the constellation known as Capricornus.
 Hence, the latitude was named the Tropic of Capricorn.
 Over the centuries, due to a subtle shift in the Earth’s axis, the Sun is now plotted against the Sagittarius constellation.